Key takeaways:

 |---|---|---|

 The right question isn't "is NPU faster?"
-It's "does NPU deliver a better user experience?"
-For a journaling app running sentiment analysis every 800ms: same perceived speed, 5-10x less battery drain, smoother UI, no thermal throttle.
+It's "does NPU deliver a better user experience over time?"
+For a journaling app running sentiment analysis every 800ms: same perceived speed (both well under the 800ms debounce), 5–10× less battery drain, smoother UI, no thermal throttle during extended sessions.

 Architecture